Eagle Symbolism – Meaning and Totem

 If Eagle takes to flight it may symbolize your ability to rise, or be lifted out of a situation or depression.

-Lastly, if the Eagle is diving in, or consuming a kill, it may be a portent of danger or ruthlessness.
+Lastly, if the Eagle is diving in, or consuming a kill, it may be symbolism of a portent of danger or ruthlessness.
 Do not step on others to achieve your goals, and be warned that someone in your life may be willing to step on you to achieve theirs.

 - Native American: In Native American lore eagles are represented in numerous artifacts and legends.
 It is sometimes referred to as the Thunderbird and is present throughout North American Indian legends.
 Its feathers were given as great prizes, and some tribes considered it to be the Great Spirit itself.
 It was said that if you saw an eagle while you were praying or participating in a ceremony, your prayers would be answered.
 Some tribes believed that the eagle carried prayers directly to the great creator and so used their feathers in a great number of healing ceremonies.